-Spyware has been around since the mid 1990's.
-Suppliers such as McAfee are very aware of these programs, and their Anti-Malware applications are excellent in identifying and removing such programs quickly and easily to minimise any damage.
+Spyware has been around since the mid-1990s.
+Suppliers such as McAfee are very aware of these programs, and their Anti-Malware applications are excellent in identifying and removing such programs quickly and easily to minimize any damage.

 However, this does not mean your device is safe.
-The fact Spyware was able to be installed on to your machine in the first place is a reg flag and a cause for concern.
+The fact Spyware could be installed on to your machine in the first place is a reg flag and a cause for concern.
 This is because the mechanisms or vulnerabilities exploited to access your machine in the first place are also used by much more sophisticated and damaging Malware.

-If you have been subjected to Spyware I would recommend your perform a full security review of your your device, and take a good look at your web surfing habits.
+If you have been subjected to Spyware, I would recommend you perform a full security review of your device, and take a good look at your web surfing habits.
 For example:-

 A modern form of security assurance that can protect your identity whilst online is to purchase a VPN, or Virtual Private Network, solution.

 Trojan's are malicious software programs that are very well disguised as legitimate software applications.